Open Neural Tube Defects (ONTDs) in Children

 - Keep all appointments with your baby’s healthcare provider.

-- Talk with your baby’s healthcare provider about other providers who will be involved in your child’s care.
-Your child may get care from a multidisciplinary team that may include counselors, social workers, clergy, genetic counselors, and physical or occupational therapists.
+- Talk with your baby’s healthcare provider about other providers who will be part of your child’s care.
+Your child may get care from a multidisciplinary team that may include counselors, social workers, genetic counselors, and physical or occupational therapists.
 Your child’s care team will depend on your baby’s condition.

 - Call your baby’s healthcare provider if you are concerned about your baby’s symptoms.